Fiserv/AccessOne/docs/getting-started.md

 ## Tenant Registration

-To get started with as a new Tenant, developer needs to setup new account by [Register the tenant](./register-tenant.md)
+To get started with as a new Tenant, developer needs to setup new account by [Tenant Registration](https://developer.fiserv.com/tenant)

 ## Setting up Tenant

-Registered Tenant now able to integrate all there API's into Developer Portal.
+Products within the Fiserv portfolio that are showcase through the portal are known as `tenants`.
+Tenants standup a `tenant server` that will serve all the content through the portal to developers visiting the Fiserv Developer Portal.

 ## Deploying Tenant

-Registered tenant needs to deploy public server on any cloud platform.
+New registered Tenant must provide public tenant server.
+For more information please refer to [How to deploy tenant Server](docs/getting-started/setup-tenant/deploy-tenant.md)